Josue-T/synapse_ynh/README.md

 yunohost app setting synapse turnserver_alt_tls_port

 ```
-The turnserver will also chose a port dynamicly when a new call start.
-The is between 49153 - 49193.
+The turnserver will also choose a port dynamically when a new call starts.
+The range is between 49153 - 49193.

 For some security reason the ports range (49153 - 49193) isn't automatically open by default.
 If you want to use the synapse server for voip or conferencing you will need to open this port range manually.
-To do this just run this command :
+To do this just run this command:

 ```
 yunohost firewall allow Both 49153:49193